LiYanan2004/RichText/Sources/RichText/Documentation.docc/Articles/better-text-selection-experience.md

     }

     @Tab("Rich Text") {
-        ``TextView`` preserves the experience on macOS and improves it on iOS, so you can:
+        ``RichText/TextView`` preserves the experience on macOS and improves it on iOS, so you can:
         - Select partial ranges of text
         - Trigger more actions (for example, Translate, Lookup, and Search) in the edit menu